Raul Lambino

 Raul Loyola Lambino (born March 9, 1958) is a Filipino lawyer.
-He rose to prominence when he led the signature campaign to amend or revise the 1987 Philippine Constitution.
+He led the signature campaign in 2005 to amend or revise the 1987 Philippine Constitution.

 Lambino is married to Marilyn de Guzman, and has three children: Mark Ronald, Mary Rhauline, and Meryllainne Rhacquel.

 Education

 Lambino earned a Bachelor of Arts in Political Science, cum laude, from the University of Pangasinan in 1981.
 He obtained his Bachelor of Laws degree, valedictorian and cum laude also from the University of Pangasinan in 1986.

 Career

 Lambino is an active trial lawyer.
 He is the Managing Partner of the R. Lambino & Partners Law Firm located at 2502D Philippine Stock Exchange Centre, Ortigas, Pasig.
 He has also been a senior partner at Gavero Lambino Almadro Villanueva Law Firm from 1995 to 2000.

 Academe

 Lambino is a Professor of Law at the University of the East College of Law in Manila; and the University of Pangasinan College of Law in Dagupan.
 He has also been an Instructor of Political Science at the University of Pangasinan College of Liberal Arts from 1982 to 1987.